 Athletics' Daniel Coulombe: Notches fifth hold Sunday

-Coulombe notched his fifth hold in Sunday's 7-3 win over the Indians, allowing a hit over one third of an inning.
+Coulombe notched his fifth hold in Sunday's 7-3 win over the Indians, allowing a hit and recording one out.

 The 27-year-old southpaw continues to be one of manager Bob Melvin's most trusted relief options, with Sunday's outing bringing his ERA and WHIP to 2.81 and 1.09, respectively.
-With fellow lefty Sean Doolittle now in Washington, Coulombe is currently the only left-handed member of the Oakland bullpen and could therefore potentially see a boost in opportunity.
+With fellow lefty Sean Doolittle now in Washington, Coulombe is currently the only left-handed member of the Oakland bullpen and could therefore potentially see increased opportunities.

 More News